Metal Clay Materials, Tools, Supplies and Equipment

 In addition to carving on your leather-hard metal clay pieces and components (and any cured polymer clay pieces or components, such carving cured polymer clay fillings inside fired and finished metal clay bezels, lockets, etc.) you also can use these micro carving tools to make your own one-of-a-kind carved texture plates from cured polymer clay sheets.
 To learn more, see the section on carving in my article on Metal Clay Textures.

 If your micro carving tools have slender handles and didn't come with short lengths of clear, flexible PVC tubing to protect the extremely sharp cutting ends (and your hands), or if you lost one of the tubes, you can cut your own 1.5" to 2" lengths of Tygon tubing.
 A 10" length is enough to cover the ends of five or six micro carving tools.
-3/8" inner diameter Tygon tubing - specifically Tygon B-44-3 PVC Beverage Tubing, 3/8" ID, 1/2" OD, 1/16" Wall, 10' Length, Clear - fits the now discontinued Dockyard micro carving tools, if you can get your hands on any.
+3/8" inner diameter Tygon tubing - specifically Tygon B-44-3 PVC Beverage Tubing, 3/8" ID, 1/2" OD, 1/16" Wall, 10' Length, Clear - fits the Dockyard micro carving tools, if you can get your hands on any.
 If you buy other brands of micro carving tools, you'll need to go to a home improvement store and try out different tubing to find what fits your tools.

 Sharpening or Stropping Kit